ConSol-Monitoring/omd-consol-de/content/en/docs/plugins/eventhandler/_index.md

 ```

 The previous example with runner *ssh* and decider *omd_site_self_heal* can be used out of the box in an OMD environment.
 (There are *~/lib/python/eventhandler/ssh/runner.py* and *~/lib/python/eventhandler/omd_site_self_heal/decider.py*)
 For your own deciders and runners, create a folder in *~/local/lib/python/eventhandler* and put a decider.py or runner.py in it.

 Builtin runners you can just use without writing code yourself are:
 * ssh
   The ssh runner takes these parameters (either through *--runneropt* or *event.payload*)
   hostname - mandatory, the name of the ssh server.
   username - the username on the ssh server side. (default: the client username)
   port - the port where sshd is listening. (default: 22)
   identity_file - the private ke file.
   command - the command with arguments which will be executed on the ssh server side.

 * nsc_web
-  hostname - mandatory, the host where NSClient++/SNClient+ is running.
+  hostname - mandatory, the host where NSClient++/SNClient is running.
-  port - the port, where SNClient+ is listening.
+  port - the port, where SNClient is listening.
   password - the SCNlient+ password.
-  command - the command to call on the SNClient+.
+  command - the command to call on the SNClient.
   arguments - the arguments for the command.

 * bash